fatihcomez/tt/README.md

 docker build -t tt .
 docker run -p 8888:8888 tt

-> Tip: If you're using Docker, make sure to install from `requirements.txt` only.
+> Tip: If you are using Docker, make sure to install from `requirements.txt` only.
 > For debugging or replicating the local environment exactly, use `requirements-freeze.txt`.